MithrilJS/mithril.js/docs/mithril.deferred.md

 ### Differences from Promises/A+

-For the most part, Mithril promises behave as you'd expect a [Promise/A+](http://promises-aplus.github.io/promises-spec/) promise to behave, but has one difference:
+For the most part, Mithril promises behave as you'd expect a [Promise/A+](http://promises-aplus.github.io/promises-spec/) promise to behave, but they have a few differences.

-Mithril promises atempt to execute synchronously if possible.
+#### Synchronous execution

+Mithril promises attempt to execute synchronously if possible.
 To illustrate the difference between Mithril and A+ promises, consider the code below:

 ```javascript
 var deferred = m.deferred()